jimb245/scriptremote/README.md

 ### **Overview**

 ScriptRemote is a MEAN-stack project to provide secure remote access to scripted applications from a browser UI.
 Basically it is a messaging service between scripts running on machines in protected networks and browsers.
-The goal is to it make it easy to bring up web UI's for applications for which developing full-custom web or mobile apps is not practical.
+Using the service it is easy to create web UI's for applications for which developing full-custom web or mobile apps would require too much time or resources.

 ### **Features**

 * Configurable browser UI based on AngularJS templates
 * Native script-based utilities (bash, python2.7) for script-to-server communication
-* API for adding script or other client interfaces
+* API for adding other script or client interfaces
 * Hierarchical message organization
 * Message attached files (text, png, svg)
 * Message sharing with permissions